Deploy keys

 CONVEX_DEPLOY_KEY='key goes here' npx convex dev

-or set in before you run the command
+or export it before you run the command

 export CONVEX_DEPLOY_KEY='key goes here'